charliespy/Power-Outages-Analysis/README.md

 ### Data Cleaning

 There are 55 columns in the original dataset.
 In order to increase the readability and accuracy of our data, we followed the following steps to clean our DataFrame:
+1. Deleting instruction rows in data: When we first imported the raw dataset, we realized that the first few rows and columns at the very beginning are instructions on how to use the dataset, not data itself.
+As a result, we delete those rows and columns.
-1. Cleaning `OUTAGE.START` column: Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
+2. Cleaning `OUTAGE.START` column: Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
-2. Cleaning `OUTAGE.RESTORATION` column: Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.
+3. Cleaning `OUTAGE.RESTORATION` column: Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.
-3. Column selection: We selected a few of the columns based on interest.
+4. Column selection: We selected a few of the columns based on interest.
 Since we want to study the relationship between climate, cause of the outage, and how severe the outage is, we selected seven columns.
-4. Cleaning outliers: After graphing the distribution of `OUTAGE.DURATION` and `DEMAND.LOSS.MW` in histograms, we found that each of these distributions were very skewed.
+5. Cleaning outliers: After graphing the distribution of `OUTAGE.DURATION` and `DEMAND.LOSS.MW` in histograms, we found that each of these distributions were very skewed.
 To eliminate outliers that are too extreme, we used the IQR to clean the outliers from these distributions.

 Finally, in the remaining seven columns, we deemed columns `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as causal indicator variables, as they characterizes the cause of the outage.
 We also labeled columns `OUTAGE.DURATION` and `DEMAND.LOSS.MW` as severness indicator variables, as they reveal how severe the power outages are.

-Here's the cleaned dataframe:
+Here's the first few rows of the cleaned dataframe:

 | U.S. STATE   | OUTAGE.
 START       | OUTAGE.
 RESTORATION  |  OUTAGE.
 DURATION |  ANOMALY.
 LEVEL | CLIMATE.
 CATEGORY  | CAUSE.
 CATEGORY    |
 |:-------------|:--------------------|:---------------------|------------------:|----------------:|:-------------------|:-------------------|